 Domain name registrars, where you 'buy' domain names all offer a domain name availability checker, as they can't very well sell you something if you can't check that it's available for sale.

-Not all of them offer all the TLDs, so if you want an unusual one, try Namecheap or one of the larger domain registrar companies.
+Not all of them offer all the TLDs, so if you want an unusual one, try Namecheap or one of the larger registrars.

 Essentially you won't own your domain name but you'll be leasing it and can use it for as long as you pay for it.